Change Management is Dead – Long live Change Enablement

 5. It’s not just about the change management.
 Let’s increase our focus on the people.

 Many methodologies are structured and include processes to analyze data and risks.
 This is critical, however they often forget to focus on the people.
 Successful companies understand the value in engagement and how it can drive profitable growth.
 This is the same for change.
-Engagement is key and we need to begin putting our focus on people first.
-This includes treating them as adults and being transparent about the changes, ensuring they understand how the change impacts them, but also taking out that cheque book to invest in upskilling them.
+Accountability and engagement are key - we need to begin putting our focus on people first.
+This includes treating them as adults and being transparent about the changes, ensuring they understand how the change impacts them, but also taking out that cheque book to invest in upskilling them, and helping them understand that only they are accountable for their own change journey.
 Change cannot happen without the people.
 We have a lot of experience supporting businesses through IT transformations and have seen the value that AI can bring.
 We also know that it can only be done with people managing it.
 Examples like this highlight the important role people play during change.
 Gone are the days of changing andforcing people to change.

 As Harbingers, we are proud of our ability to foresee the future which includes the evolution of Change Management to Change Enablement.
 We’ve developed our very own Foresight™ change methodology which takes a fresh approach to managing change.
 It’s an exciting time for change and we can’t wait to tell you more!